25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    </html>
    ```

-2. External Scripts: JavaScript code can be written in a separate file and then attach it to HTML with the `src` attribute:
+2. **External Scripts**: JavaScript code can be written in a separate file and then attach it to HTML with the `src` attribute:

    ```html
    <script src="/path/to/script.js"></script>
    ```

-By default when we include the JavaScript file in the HTML:
+Default behavior of browser:

 - The browser will download the HTML file and start parsing the HTML